bcorker123/DSBossHelper/README.md

 Hi!
 This is the final project for the Software Engineering course at Flatiron School.
 A "Boss Helper" for the video game Dark Souls 1 that uses a JavaScript React front-end with a Ruby on Rails back-end and deployed onto Heroku.
 Below is the default README that comes with Create React App.

+Find and use the deployed version of the app at https://damp-beach-54063.herokuapp.com/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).